 When it comes time to clean out your tub, make sure to do the following:

-3. Sanitize the cold tub.
-If the instructions don’t recommend a cleaner, you can use diluted bleach or a natural, less-irritating disinfectant like vinegar, peroxide, or baking soda, for example.
+- Sanitize the cold tub with the brand-recommended cleaning agent.
+If the instructions don’t recommend a particular cleaner, you can use diluted bleach or a natural, less-irritating disinfectant like vinegar, peroxide, or baking soda, for example.

-Once the cold tub has been deep cleaned, you can double-check your filters and then fill up your tub with water again.
+Once the cold tub has been deep cleaned, you can double-check your filters and fill your plunge with water again.

 Inspecting for Leaks and Other Faulty Parts